 - evaluate acute stroke.

-- assist with selecting patients for thrombolytic therapy following a stroke by identifying brain tissue at risk of infarction, or death by lack of an adequate blood supply.
+- assist with selecting patients for thrombolytic therapy following a stroke by identifying brain tissue at risk of infarction or permanent injury by lack of an adequate blood supply.

 - assess patients who are candidates for surgical or neuroendovascular treatments.
 The technique employs special catheters (long, thin tubes), some containing special instruments, that can be manipulated into the area of vessel blockage to dissolve or dislodge a blood clot.

-- diagnose and assess treatment response in patients with a variety of tumors.
+- diagnose and assess treatment response in patients with a variety of brain tumors.

 How should I prepare?